Arnavion/www-arnavion-dev/src/blog/2019-10-20-local-linux-user-tries-freebsd.md

 However, my pfSense install *does* also have `jq`, because it's a dependency of the `pfBlockerNG-devel` package which I also use.
 So I decided using it doesn't violate my "don't manually install any additional packages" constraint.

+`smartctl` does not use `libxo`, but does have the ability to emit JSON via the `-j` flag.

 </section>

 <section>
 <h3 id="scraping-text">[Scraping text](#scraping-text)</h3>

-Other commands like `clog`, `ifconfig` and `smartctl` do not use libxo, so the script still has to scrape their human-readable text output.
+Other commands like `clog` and `ifconfig` do not use libxo, so the script still has to scrape their human-readable text output.

 </section>